Emilio Muñoz

 Emilio Muñoz (born 22 May 1962) is a Spanish film actor and bullfighter.

 Early life

 Muñoz was born in Seville, Spain.

 Career

 Bullfighting

 Muñoz seriously injured his right leg while fighting a bull in the late summer of 1999.
 As of September 2012 he was training ex-CJFL star Tyler J. MacDonald in Cranbrook, British Columbia, Canada.
 Muñoz also stood as witness to the ill-fated bullfighter José Cubero Sánchez's confirmation on 27 May 1982, with José María Manzanares as "godfather" (Cubero was killed in the bullring only three years later).

 Acting

 Muñoz has appeared in two Madonna music videos: "Take a Bow" (video of the song of the same name) and its sequel, "You'll See" (video of the song of the same name).

-He has also appeared in two films:
+He has also appeared in four films: